-A new study that includes nearly 12 million patients have found that COVID-19 causes severe long-term cardiovascular risks.
+A study that includes nearly 12 million patients has found that those who have contracted COVID-19 have a much higher risk of severe long-term cardiovascular diseases.
 This is convincing evidence that everyone who can get vaccinated should get vaccinated or boosted.

 The COVID-19 cardiovascular risk study

-In an article by Yan Xie and colleagues in the Department of Clinical Epidemiology at Washington University School of Medicine, published in Nature Medicine, the researchers examined the incidence of 20 pre-determined serious cardiovascular diseases and outcomes over the course of a year in three different cohorts of USA military veterans.
+In an article published in February 2022 in Nature Medicine, Yan Xie, Ph.D., Clinical Epidemiology Center, Research and Development Service, VA St. Louis Health Care System, St. Louis, MO, and colleagues examined the incidence of 20 predetermined serious cardiovascular diseases and their outcomes over the course of a year in three different cohorts of US military veterans.

-The study utilized a massive database of health records at the Department of Veterans Affairs which has extensive medical history data from patients at 1255 healthcare facilities across the USA.
+The researchers utilized a massive database of health records at the Department of Veterans Affairs which has extensive medical history data from patients at 1255 healthcare facilities across the USA.
 The researchers focused on 153,760 veterans who tested positive for COVID-19 between 1 March 2020 and 15 January 2021.
-They surveyed these veterans at least 30 days after a COVID-19-19 diagnosis.
+They surveyed these veterans at least 30 days after a COVID-19 diagnosis.

-They compared this cohort to a control cohort of 5.6 million veterans from the same time period who did not test positive and to another control cohort of 5.9 million veterans from 2017 (who would have no chance of contracting COVID-19).
+They compared this cohort to a control cohort of 5.6 million veterans from the same time period who did not test positive and to another control cohort of 5.9 million veterans from 2017 (who could not contract COVID-19).

-Using this data, the authors estimated risks and 1-year burdens of a set of pre-specified incident cardiovascular outcomes.
+Using this data, the authors estimated the risks and one-year burdens of a set of pre-specified incident cardiovascular outcomes.
 The following cardiovascular conditions were tracked:

 - Transient ischemic attack